 It’s one of those lessons you learn in kindergarten.
 If you cooperate you’ll get more done and the work is easier on everyone.
-That lesson doesn’t just apply when you’re building a sandcastle.
+This lesson doesn’t just apply when you’re building a sandcastle.
 It’s an important one for your nonprofit organization as well.

 Often, your mission can be supported and enhanced by the work of others.
-When applying for a grant, it’s particularly important to show funders that you are working across the community toward a common good.
+When applying for a grant, it’s particularly important to show funders you are working across the community toward a common good.
 By working with partners you can avoid duplication of efforts and strengthen each other’s individual work.

 Identifying good strategic partners

-Start by thinking about the local and national organizations in your community that have similar or parallel objectives.
+Start by thinking about the local and national organizations in your community with similar or parallel objectives.
 This could include local agencies, schools, community organizations, or faith-based organizations.
 They should have a solid infrastructure and plans in place for successful delivery of their programs.
 If they are adequately resourced and financially sound they could be good partners for you.

 Starting a relationship

 Once you have identified a potential partner, begin getting to know each other.
 Depending on the size of the organization, reach out to the Executive Director or Program Director and introduce yourself and your organization.
-You can do that with an initial phone call or email or, if possible, have a mutual acquaintance make an introduction.
+You can do this with an initial phone call or email or, if possible, have a mutual acquaintance make an introduction.
 Maybe you have a board member in common or one of your donors is affiliated in someway.
 Search for common ground and connections.

 Once you’ve been introduced and broached the subject of a partnership, it’s time to start sharing information, including your program goals and milestones.
 Find out what you can offer each other.
 Also make sure you don’t have any conflicts of interest or overlapping areas of funding.

 You may have informal partnerships with many organizations in which you mutually support one another by promoting each other’s work.
 However, for grant application purposes and larger partnerships, particularly those including an exchange of services or financial support, it’s important to formalize the arrangement.